peekwez/mcp-blackboard/README.md

 > **Version 0.1.0** – A lightweight blackboard memory server for the **Model Context Protocol (MCP)**

-`mcp-blackboard` exposes a simple HTTP/SSE interface that lets multiple AI agents **store, retrieve and score context**—documents, embeddings, structured objects, and more—on a shared “blackboard”.
+`mcp-blackboard` exposes a simple HTTP/SSE interface that lets multiple AI agents **store, and retrieve context and results**—documents, embeddings, structured objects, and more—on a shared “blackboard”.

-It is designed to be dropped into any MCP‑compatible workflow so your planner, researcher, and evaluator agents can collaborate without reinventing persistence.
+It is designed to be dropped into any MCP‑compatible workflow so your planner, researcher, extractor, analyzer, writer, editor, and evaluator agents can collaborate without reinventing persistence.

 <div align="center">
 <img src="https://img.shields.io/badge/Python-3.12%2B-blue" />